SmaginDaniil/2-assignment-work-with-API/backend/README.md

 Note: If you don't have a local Postgres, the server will start but endpoints that rely on the DB will return errors; run migrations and ensure Postgres is reachable to fully exercise CRUD flows.

+Versioning:
+- Article versions are stored in the `ArticleVersions` table.
+When an article is updated or an attachment is added, a new version is created.
+- View the latest article with `GET /articles/:id` (default) or an older version with `GET /articles/:id?versionId=<versionUuid>`.
+- List available versions with `GET /articles/:id/versions`.